 So, if a real estate syndication deal had an equity multiple of 2x over a projected hold time of 5 years, that means that you could expect to double your money during that 5 years.

-The equity multiple takes into account both the cash flow distributions throughout the project, as well as the returns on the back end when the asset is sold.
+The equity multiple formula takes into account both the total cash flow distributions throughout the project, as well as the returns on the back end when the asset is sold.

 Let’s say that this deal has a projected annual return of 8%.
 That means that you would get about $8,000 per year for 5 years.
 In other words, you would get about $40,000 in cash flow distributions over those 5 years.

 Then, when the asset is sold, you would get your original $100,000 back, plus another, say, $60,000 in profit.

 When you take the $40,000 from the cash flow distributions, plus the $60,000 from the sale, you get $100,000 in total returns.
 So you started with $100,000, and you end with $200,000.

 Your calculation for equity multiples should look like this: